 Almost every week, someone asks me what kind of strings I use on my SG.
 In this post I want to let you know what I believe are the best strings for playing slide.
 Is this answer set in stone?

 No. If you find something you like better, then by all means use them.
-This is the strings I have found to stay in tune, get the tone I like and also last a good while before having to change them.
+These are the strings I have found to stay in tune, get the tone I like and also last a good while before having to change them.

 To play slide guitar, the strings should be a little bigger than what you would use to play standard guitar.
 If you only want to play slide guitar on the guitar you’re using, then put some .011’s on.
 They are fairly big strings but stay in tune well.
 You can still play other guitar styles, but it will be significantly harder.